robivagner/foundry-lottery/README.md

 3. Deploy

-This way it automatically create a subscription for you.
-The contract will deploy but it will probabli fail 2 transactions which is because of foundry.
+This way it automatically create a subscriptions for you.
+The contract will deploy but it will probably fail 2 transactions because of foundry.
 ```
 make deploy-sepolia
 ```